NavidTavakoli/Geospatial-Data-Preparation-for-Deep-Learning/README.md

 ---

-## Shapefile Geometry Smoothing with Taubin Method
+## Smooth polygons(mask).py - Shapefile Geometry Smoothing with Taubin Method

 ### Description
 This script smooths polygon boundaries of a shapefile using the Taubin smoothing algorithm while visualizing the original polygons over a raster image.